Ednas/WriteUps/NICEChallenge/8LengthyLogsAttackAnalysis/README.md

 ---
 ## Tools used

- - List item 1
+ - PowerShell
- - List item 2
+ - SCP
- - List item 3
+ - Notepad

 ## Steps taken to complete the required actions